ToobaTaqi/GIAIC/Typescript/Projects/09-Countdown-Timer/README.md

-## Task Given
+## Task given
-The user will enter a english paragraph and all that is needed is to just to implement counting characters and words without whitespaces.
+In this project, you will build a countdown timer using the date module.

 Create a GitHub repository for the project and submit its URL in the project submission form.

-## Word Counter
+## Countdown Timer
-This is a word counter application built with TypeScript, `inquirer`, and `chalk`.
-It allows a user to count the words and characters user entered in the input.
+This is a Countdown timer application built with TypeScript, `inquirer`, and `chalk`.
+It allows a user to enter a specific date and then start a timer till the countdown is over.

 ## Getting Started